-- Do one or two of the following activities according to the needs of the group. - Equipment: Sets of alphabet letter-cards, word flashcards, whiteboards/slates/paper and pencils
+- Do one or two of the following activities according to the needs of the group. - Equipment: Alphabet chart, alphabet letter-cards, word flashcards, whiteboards/slates/paper and pencils

-Phonics Level 1 (Sounds in words) Oral sounds in words Call out words.
-Learners identify initial sound by showing the letter-card Move on to ending/middle sounds Play games such as I spy or card games or board games (see examples in Grade 1 Term 1 TG) Phonics Level 2 (Letter-sounds) Single letter-sounds (vowels, then consonants) Say a sound, learners hold up the correct letter, write the letterHold up a letter.
-Learners say the correct sound Pho nics Levels 3 and 4 (Word recognition, decoding) Blending Show two letter-sounds cards. vowel and consonant) Say the sounds individually Place them together.
-Learners blend the sounds to make a syllable Do the same for short words Segmenting Say a familiar oral word Learners count the sounds Learners use letter-cards to show each sound They build a word with the letter-cards Digraphs, trigraphs and quadgraphs • Work with common letter-sound groups from the LAB Rapid word recognition of common words Show phonic words on flashcardsShow words randomly, moving faster each time Timed word reading (see Grade 2 LAB) Use the activity in the LAB or make your own word list Time for 1 minute while learners read the words Decoding new words Break unfamiliar words up into individual sounds or syllables
+Phonics Level 1 (Sounds in words) Oral sounds in words Say words or show picture cards.
+Learners identify initial sound.
+Move on to ending/middle sounds.
+Clap and count syllables in oral words.
+Manipulate sounds, e.g. baba to mama.
+Play games such as I spy.
+Phonics Level 2 (Letter-sounds) Single letter-sounds (vowels, then consonants) Say a sound, learners hold up the correct letter, or write the letter Show a letter.
+Learners say the correct sound Match pictures to sounds Phonics Levels 3 and 4 (Word recognition, decoding with increasingly complex phonics) Blending Show two letter-sounds cards (vowel and consonant) Say the sounds individually Place them together.
+Learners blend the sounds to make a syllable Blend syllables together to make words.
+Segmenting Say a familiar oral word Learners count the sounds Learners use letter-cards to show each sound They build a word with the letter-cards Rapid word recognition of common words Show phonic words on flashcards Show words randomly, moving faster each time Play games with flashcards.
+Timed word reading (see Grade 2 LAB) Use the activity in the LAB or make your own word list Time for 1 minute while learners read the words with increasing speed.
+Decoding new words Break unfamiliar words up into individual sounds or syllables